 Helma Brandlmaier has been working for WWF International on forest issues since 2001 and has coordinated global advocacy and campaign activities on forest and paper issues during her 15 years of work within WWF.
 Prior to WWF Ms Brandlmaier has worked for the New South Wales Government, Australia, co-ordinating regional multistakeholder negotiations on forest issues.
 She also worked with sustainable forestry and community projects in Oregon, US.
 Ms Brandlmaier has studied Political Science at the University of Vienna and at the University of California, Berkeley.
 She is also a certified mediator and has expertise in environmental conflict resolution and cross-cultural communication.
 Helma has been proactively engaged in making the NGO paper vision a reality and represents WWF in the Steering Committee of the Environmental Paper Network.

-WORO SUPARTINAH has spent most of her works with NGO’s where she mostly works on issues forest governance.
-Graduated from Environment and Development, from Reading University, UK in 2012 she continues to serve in improving Indonesia forest governance through activities in JIKALAHARI (The Network of Riau’s Forest based in Pekanbaru, Riau, Indonesia) where she acted as Coordinator since April 2015.
-As she works with Jikalahari she deals with issue of peat management, community forestry, forest fires, corruption in forestry sector, and the need of law enforcement in forestry sector.
-Her favorite part from Global Paper vision is the vision try to capture and call for a complete and holistic approach for a responsible paper production and consumption.
+WORO SUPARTINAH has spent most of her working life with NGOs where she mostly works on issues of forest governance.
+She graduated in Environment and Development, from Reading University, UK in 2012.
+She continues to serve in improving Indonesian forest governance through activities in JIKALAHARI (The Network of Riau’s Forest based in Pekanbaru, Riau, Indonesia) where she has acted as Coordinator since April 2015.
+As she works with Jikalahari she deals with issues of peat management, community forestry, forest fires, corruption in forestry sector, and the need for law enforcement in the forestry sector.
+Her favorite part of the Global Paper Vision is that the vision tries to capture and call for a complete and holistic approach for responsible paper production and consumption.